Best Alfred Alternatives in 2026

 - Community-maintained plugins: Open-source ecosystem supported by dedicated developers who create and maintain plugins for various services, applications, and specialized use cases.

-Quicksilver is used by Mac users who prefer open-source software and don’t require modern interfaces.
-It is typically applied by those who value community-maintained development, free availability, and the historical significance of the original Mac launcher, despite a dated interface and a smaller plugin ecosystem compared to contemporary alternatives.
+Quicksilver fits Mac users who prefer open-source software and don’t mind a dated interface.
+It tends to appeal to people who value community-maintained development, free availability, and the history of the original Mac launcher, even with an aging interface and a smaller plugin ecosystem than today’s alternatives.

 Frequently Asked Questions